 For example, a surgeon may injure a patient during surgery and fail to recognize the injury.
 If the surgery ends up killing your loved one, then you might be able to sue the doctor and the hospital for not identifying the injury they caused.

 Grieving family members are not required to know who to sue.
 You weren’t at the accident scene and have no way of knowing the details of what caused your loved one’s death.
 In the aftermath of your loved one’s death, your sole focus should be on your family’s physical and emotional well-being.
-Leave the fact-ﬁnding to the personal injury lawyers at Bobby Jones Law, who can visit the scene and interview witnesses to identify the party responsible for your loved one’s death.
+Leave the fact-ﬁnding to a dedicated personal injury lawyer at Bobby Jones Law, who can visit the scene and interview witnesses to identify the party responsible for your loved one’s death.

 Damages for wrongful death require the plaintiﬀ to prove the expected lifespan of the deceased, future earnings, estimated cost to maintain the decedent, and any amount that would have been given to his or her beneﬁciaries.
 Economists or actuaries tend to be used to analyze and calculate any damages.